 Effects to organisations: short and long-term

 The lack of qualified and skilled talent can have a huge effect on an organisation’s productivity, both in the short and long term.
 The impact on current project work-load delivery is obvious.
 However, the ability to secure future assignments without expertise and sufficient headcount has a dramatic effect on future financial incomes for a company.

 Another often overlooked aspect of the skills shortage is staff retention.
 As we know, many skill-sets and experienced individuals are hard to find.
 Organisation’s that are fortunate enough to have said expertise, need to ensure they are being managed well, recognised and rewarded accordingly, to be kept away from temptation.

-A recent conversation with a well-known international engineering consultancy highlighted this and left me asking how can engineering led organisations position themselves to be an employer that talented engineers, who are in demand, would want to join?
+A recent conversation with a well-known international engineering consultancy highlighted this and left me asking how can engineering-led organisations position themselves to be an employer that talented engineers, who are in demand, would want to join?
 What factors would motivate sought-after individuals to leave a stable role?
-And, if they can be tempted, why would they choose one firm, over a potential long line of suitors?
+And, if they can be tempted, why would they choose one firm, over a potentially long line of suitors?